-German director Wim Wenders miraculously accomplished what most American directors could never do – he made an absorbing film about the landscape of the human soul that is haunting, beautifully shot, sensitively acted, and lyrically written by Sam Shepard.
+German director Wim Wenders miraculously accomplished what most American directors could never do – he made an absorbing film about the landscape of the human soul that is haunting, beautifully shot and sensitively acted.

-Harry Dean Stanton rises from the ranks of character actors to leading man with dignity and strength as the father trying to reunite his seven-year-old son, Hunter, with his whorish long-lost wife, Jane, played with amazing grace and naturalism by the usually nervous, kinky Nastassia Kinski.
+Harry Dean Stanton rises from the ranks of character actors to leading man with dignity and strength as Travis Henderson, the father trying to reunite his seven-year-old son, Hunter (Hunter Carson), with his whorish long-lost wife, Jane, played with amazing grace and naturalism by the usually nervous, kinky Nastassia Kinski.

 Harry Dean Stanton